ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         removeMin():
-            removed = heap[0]   // Remember the current minimum value, to return in the end. swap(0, size-1)     // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0:
+            removed = heap[0]   // Remember the current minimum, to return in the end. swap(0, size-1)     // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0: